 Congratulations!
 You’ve made it to the end of our deep dive on merchant accounts!
 It’s probably tough to take in so much information at one time but you should (hopefully) have a good understanding of what a merchant account is and the role that it plays in a wider payment processing system.

 Now that you know what a merchant account is, the next step is to get one in place for your business.
-Now, we’ve covered this in some detail in our article What is the cheapest way to buy merchant services? but I’ll give you a quick summary here as well.

 There are four main channels to buy a merchant account and there’s a huge variation in what you’ll be charged in each.
 Here’s a super quick rundown.